-Based on availability, physician assistant students in their didactic (pre-clinical) phase may apply for tutoring.
+Tutoring services are available for physician assistant students in their didactic (pre-clinical) phase who are having academic difficulties.

 The following is the process:

-- 1. Students who perceive a tutoring need will contact their adviser for permission for tutoring.
-Faculty may also refer students. - 2.
-The student will contact their advisor with the request for tutoring services and include their rationale.
-These include specific course(s), exam/quiz scores and efforts made to acquire the knowledge without a tutor. - 3.
-If approved, the student will be given the name(s) and contact information of the tutor(s). - 4.
-The tutor will work out a mutually agreeable place/time to meet.
-Avoid last-minute requests as tutors are engaged in their clinical phase and may have scheduling limitations. - 5.
-Group sessions are encouraged, and individual tutoring is not the norm.
-Students will come prepared with specific areas of knowledge weakness or difficulty. - 6.
-Tutors are encouraged to promote student self-learning/inquiry and should not be asked to "teach me how the heart pumps." - 7.
-Tutors may not discuss prior exam content or offer insights about previous testing.
-Participating in such activities breaches Academic Integrity by the student and the tutor. - 8.
+- 1. Students who perceive a tutoring need will contact their advisor for a tutoring referral.
+Faculty may also refer students for tutoring. - The student will contact their advisor to request tutoring services and provide a rationale, including the specific course(s), exam/quiz scores, and the efforts made to acquire the knowledge independently. - 3.
+If approved, the student will be provided with the name(s) and contact information of the tutor(s). - 4.
+The tutor and student will coordinate a mutually agreeable time and place to meet.
+The student should avoid last-minute requests, as tutors are in their clinical phase and may have scheduling limitations.
+Group sessions are encouraged, as individual tutoring is not the norm.
+Students should come prepared with specific areas of weakness or difficulty to address.
+Tutors are encouraged to promote student self-learning/inquiry and should not be asked to "teach me how the heart pumps."

+- Tutors may not discuss prior exam content or offer insights about previous testing.
+Participating in such activities is a breach of Academic Integrity by both the student and the tutor. - 6.
 Tutors will report tutoring dates, total time spent, student names and courses/primary material covered to the Department.